-Breastfeeding twins is not for the faint hearted!
+Breastfeeding twins is not for the faint-hearted!
 Mammas of twins need all the help they can get from their pump.
-Look for durable pumps that are “hospital grade.”
+Look for durable breast pumps that are “hospital grade.”
 These are more expensive, but they will last through pumping many times a day.
 I would recommend either the Medela Symphony or the Spectra S1 or S2 for twins.
 They are all durable and have strong, adjustable suction.
-These three breast pumps are also good options because they have such amazing and long warranties, which comes in handy when you are doing extra pumping!
+These three breast pumps are also good options because they have such amazing and long warranties, which come in handy when you are doing extra pumping!

 How can I pump more breast milk?

-I wish there were a magic answer for this question.
+I wish there were a magic answer to this question.
 Each mom makes milk differently.
-Here is some generally good advice that can help you up your milk making quota.
+Here is some generally good advice that can help you increase your milk-making quota.

 - Relax!
 Don’t look at the bottle and how much is being pumped.
 Distract yourself from the numbers.